k8gb-io/k8gb/terratest/README.md

 - `/test/` contains the individual tests.
 Each test usually creates its own namespace where it installs its own version of GSLB.
 The test then runs against such instance.
 For optimization reasons, all tests are running in parallel.
-Keep this on mind!
+Keep this in mind!
 - `/examples/` contains yaml configurations (GSLB, ingresses) for individual tests.
 - `/utils/` contains a common framework that makes writing tests easier.